 - the response JSON just has [Object object] and doesn’t have the full details

 The JSON format has more details and is better structured (because the “queryResult” field includes the input query).

-If you download the logs in JSON format, you can use the BotFlo app to convert the StackDriver JSON logs it into a CSV format which will make it easy for you to analyze your bot’s conversation history and calculate the accuracy of your bot.
-Unlike the CSV file you get from directly exporting from StackDriver, the BotFlo app also provides the full Response message (which is in JSON format) in the CSV file.
+If you download the logs in JSON format, you can use the BotFlo app to convert the StackDriver JSON logs it into a CSV format which will make it easy for you to view the conversation transcript.

 Now paste the JSON into the text area and click on the Update Preview button

 You will see the JSON converted to a CSV format which lists the relevant information.
 Regular intents will be marked in Green, while fallbacks (sys.no-match-default) will be marked in red.

 If you click on the View Transcript button, it will display the transcript of the conversation on the right hand side.
 Note that in the bot’s response, the first box indicates the intent which was matched.